xavsio4/nuxtstart/docs/README.md

 and if you don't know vuejs, go here [vueJs docs](https://vuejs.org)

 This very documentation is generated using [Docsify](https://docsify.js.org/).
 The main files are found within the /docs folder.
 This is the README.MD file.
+The theme used for the doc is this one [Dark-Light Theme](https://docsify-darklight-theme.boopathikumar.me/#/)

 ## Features overview